 Some of those choices involve "where to live, who to hang out with, when to not take a picture," she explained in their joint Rolling Stone interview, "the idea of privacy feels so strange to try to explain, but it's really just trying to find bits of normalcy."

 Of course, as with most things in Swift's life, that required a fair bit of careful, deliberate planning.

-In the early months of their romance nearly five years ago, Swift and the London-based actor went into "lockdown" mode, a source told E!
-News, an approach that involved a series of private jets, UK customs officials willing to check her passport on the tarmac, blacked-out sedans and dates spent in private locales where, says the source, "they could really get to know each other without the pressure of being in a public relationship and people making judgment calls."
+In the early months of their romance nearly six years ago, Swift and the London-based actor went into "lockdown" mode, a source told E!
+News, an approach that involved a series of private jets, U.K. customs officials willing to check her passport on the tarmac, blacked-out sedans and dates spent in private locales where, says the source, "they could really get to know each other without the pressure of being in a public relationship and people making judgment calls."

-She had other strategies at the ready for when Alwyn crashed at her penthouses in Nashville and New York.
+Swift had other strategies at the ready for when Alwyn crashed at her penthouses in Nashville and New York.
 Both homebodies, they often skipped what would certainly be heavily photographed dinners out in favor of cooking themselves or ordering in delivery, as they did for a get together she hosted in Nashville.
 Should they need to venture out, the crafty pair would rely on a solid trio of burly bodyguards, sleek sedans and bulky clothing to help them slip around unnoticed.

 While their methods seemed, at times, extreme, they were certainly effective.
 "Being low-key and staying out of the spotlight has really helped their relationship," an insider told E!
 News at the time.
 "It's made things more special and sacred."